The Crown Goa – Majestic hilltop setting in the loveliest part of the old city.

 - Area: Delightful section of the old city with winding lanes and narrow streets of brightly-colored heritage-listed buildings.
 About 150m from the main river, Mandovi, which meets another river (Ourém) near the hotel.

-- How to Get There: From the airport (26km, 50 to 60-minute drive), there is little choice except overpriced pre-paid taxis.
-The hotel is 1.5km from the Panaji KTC bus station (6-minute drive), which has connections all over Goa.
-The Madgaon train station is 37km (75-minute drive) and the Vasco da Gama station is 29km (60-minute drive) from the hotel.
+- How to Get There: From the airport (25 km, 60-minute drive), there is little choice except overpriced pre-paid taxis.
+The hotel is 1.5 km from the Panaji KTC bus station, which has connections all over Goa.
+The Madgaon train station is 35 km and the Vasco da Gama station is 30 km from the hotel.

 - Handy to: Old city of Panaji (Panjim).